- Film Clips

-National identity is generally seen to be constructed by a shared history, language, culture, and ethnic origin.
-The stereotypical image of a Scotsman is of one who wears a kilt, has ginger hair, eats haggis, drinks a lot of whisky, and plays bagpipes.
-This postcard image (one that is perpetuated by television programmes like The Simpsons) is clearly at odds with how the majority of people living in Scotland today view themselves.
-However the image (like most stereotypes) might hold some truths.
+National identity is generally understood to be based upon a shared geographical location, history, language and culture.
+The stereotypical image of a 'Scotsman' is one who wears a kilt, has ginger hair, eats haggis, drinks a lot of whisky, and plays bagpipes.
+This postcard image (one that is perpetuated by television programmes like The Simpsons) is at odds with how the majority of people living in Scotland today view themselves.
+However, the stereotype might hold some truths.

-This resource will encourage pupils and educators to examine how Scottishness was presented to the viewing public during the early twentieth century through documentary film.
-Each film portrays what it means to be Scottish in a different light and will spark debate surrounding contemporary perceptions of national identity.
+This resource focuses on how Scottishness was presented to the public during the early twentieth century through two documentary films.
+Each film portrays what it means to be Scottish in a different light.
+Watch and discuss the films and think about your own perceptions of national identity as you do so.

 Keep a record of these thoughts and then compare them after viewing each film.

-The film begins by presenting establishing shots of the Scottish countryside and of Hadrian’s Wall, whilst the commentary conveys a sense of nostalgia and pride.
+The film begins with establishing shots of the Scottish countryside and of Hadrian’s Wall, whilst the commentary conveys a sense of nostalgia and pride.

-In what ways does the music create the tone of the film and how does this match up with the images presented on the screen?
+In what ways does the music set the tone for the film?
+How does this match up with the images presented on the screen?

-Wright seems to argue that Scottish identity stems from the countryside, and that the land has created the culture and traditions of Scotland.
-This relationship between man and land helped to create an image of Scottish identity as rugged and hard working, an image that continues to the present day.
-He also argues that religion has played a fundamental role in Scottish society.
+The film suggests that the countryside is important to Scottish identity and that the land has created the culture and traditions of Scotland.
+This relationship between human and land helps to create an image of Scottish identity as rugged and hard working.
+The film also argues that religion has played a fundamental role in Scottish society.

 - How does religion play a part in creating a sense of self?

-Scotland played a pivotal role during the Industrial Revolution and this era changed the face of Scottish society and the make-up of its urban areas.
-Steel, coal, water, and iron were the core resources that Scotland could offer the world and international trade.
-People were drawn away from rural areas to the cities with the promise of work and wealth; however Wright argues that the core Scottish identity did not change.
-The hard work ethic that was integral to the crofters was easily transferred to the industrial factories and shipyards, the equality that was emerging within the Scottish education system was present in the surroundings of the pub, and those who fought in World War I demonstrated the same sense of determination as those playing football.
+Scotland played a pivotal role during the Industrial Revolution and changed the face of Scottish society.
+Steel, coal, water, and iron were the core resources that Scotland could offer the world.
+People were drawn away from rural areas to the cities with the promise of work and wealth.
+The film argues that core Scottish identity did not change, however.
+The work ethic that was integral to the crofters was easily transferred to the industrial factories and shipyards; the class equality that was emerging within the Scottish education system was present in the surroundings of the pub; those who fought in the First World War demonstrated the same sense of determination as those playing football.

 - How does it differ to the scenes of the countryside early on in the film?